-In terms of financing, three main trends can be noticed:
+In terms of financings, 3 (three) main trends can be noticed:

-(1) Acquisition financing of operating assets via project finance structures, with bidders/purchasers levering their acquisition prices on the assets and revenues of the target company/ project.
-Examples are very much present in the Petrobras divestments of refineries and oil fields and in the acquisition of certain operating power plants.
+- (1) Acquisition financing of operating assets via project finance structures, with bidders/purchasers levering their acquisition prices on the assets and revenues of the target company/ project.
+Examples are very much present in the Petrobras divestments of refineries and oil fields and on the acquisition of certain operating power plants. - (2) Green and sustainability-linked financings.
+"Green" financing had a push from 2020 onwards when Decree 10,387 regulated Law 12,431/2011 to allow tax benefits to local project bonds that provide relevant social or environmental benefits.
+Various issuances were certified green due to benefits such as reduced carbon emissions (mostly in the energy sector), advantages to urban mobility and reduction in the use of private automobiles (such as subway and tram companies) and public heath gains (water and sanitation projects).
+Sustainable finance in Brazil began with cross-border corporate financings and local corporate bonds issuances, and is currently expanding to local project bond issuances, with provisions for reduced interest rates in case of operational improvements (such as reduced water usage) or meeting of diversity and inclusion targets (such percentage of women in managerial roles).

-- (2) Green and sustainability-linked financings.
-"Green" financing had a push from 2020 onwards when Decree 10,387 regulated Law 12,431 to allow tax benefits to local project bonds that provide relevant social or environmental benefits.
-Various issuances were certified green due to benefits such as reduced carbon emissions (mostly in the energy sector), advantages to urban mobility and reduction in the use of private automobiles (such as subway and tram companies) and public health gains (water and sanitation projects).
-Sustainable finance in Brazil began with cross-border corporate financings and local corporate bonds issuances, and is currently expanding to local project bond issuances, with provisions for reduced interest rates in case of operational improvements (such as reduced water usage) or meeting of diversity and inclusion targets (such as percentage of women in managerial roles). - (3) New structures in financings in which multilateral institutions participate.
+- (3) New structures in financings in which multilateral institutions participate.
 In order to further their role of financing infrastructure with positive social and economic externalities, multilaterals are not only providing direct financings but also other forms of credit support, such as via equity funds, mezzanine positions in securitization funds, credit guarantees in bonds issuances and cofinancing with local institutions and/or capital markets instruments.
-Particularly the latter often results in complex collateral sharing arrangements, as the underlying credit instruments are typically not fully aligned.
+Particularly the latter often results in complex collateral sharing arrangements, as the underlying credit instruments are typically not fully aligned. - (4) The new legal framework provided by Law 14,801/2024, has potential to attract foreign investors/financiers and incentive the local companies to seek other sources of funds (different from BNDES and the current bonds issued according to Law 12.431) through the new type of local infrastructure bonds and the possibility to Brazilian entities to issue bonds in the international market backed by Law 12,431/2011.